bwagenseller/bwagenseller.github.io/ubuntu/server_build.md

 # Before We Start (Notes On This Section)

-This is a page dedicated to installing various packages (in a Linux/Debian/Ubuntu environment).
-This assumes you currently have an Ubuntu / Debian OS.
+This is a page dedicated to getting Ubuntu up and running (as well as installing various packages I use frequently in a Linux/Debian/Ubuntu environment).
+This assumes you currently have an Ubuntu / Debian OS; to get started with that, [see here](ubuntu/server_build?id=getting-and-installing-the-iso).

 ## Section Indicators